antazoey/wilder/wildserver/README.md

 ### /album

 - `/album/discrography` : Get all albums for an artist.
 - `/album/create`       : Create a new album.
-- `/album/discography/<album>`   : Get an album.
+- `/album/update`       : Update an album.
-- `/album/discography/add-track` : Add a track to an album.
+- `/album/discography`  : Get an album.